kp-samuel-tam/lightway/README.md

 Please note that when providing env variables it should be in upper case and using "_" as a word separator, while using as cli config, it should be in lower case with "-" as the word separator.

+> [!CAUTION]
+> Passing the `--password` option on the CLI will expose your password
+> to other users on the system.
+It is recommended to provide the
+> password via the configuration file or via `LW_SERVER_PASSWORD`
+> environment variable.

 #### Example:

 ```bash